Student Resources & Activities

 Students are expected to meet once a week for at least one hour with a mentor to review class assignments already graded by the instructor.
 The mentor will focus on weaknesses found in the assignments and provide tips for improving the quality of the student's work.

-The mentoring is a semester long activity that includes periodic one on one contact with the student coordinator of the program, an advanced journalism student from San Francisco State University.
+The mentoring is a semester long activity that includes periodic one on one contact with the faculty coordinator of the program.
 These meetings help to answer questions raised by students involved in the mentoring program and to assess their progress.
 The instructor will also assess whether student performance in the classroom has improved as a result of the mentoring activity.

 For more information, contact Juan Gonzales at (415) 239-3446.